HISTOPLASMA ANTIBODY IMMUNODIFFUSION

 Specimen Rejection

-Any specimen types other than serum.
+Any specimen types other than serum, plasma, or CSF.

 -